orbcode/orbuculum/README.md

 Serial device its set by the Orbuculum command line.
 Segger devices can normally work faster, but no experimentation has been done to find their max limits, which are probably it's dependent on the specific JLink you are using.
-ORBTrace Mini can operate with Manchester encoded SWO at up to 48Mbps, which means there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
-This is a good thing.
+ORBTrace Mini can operate with UART encoded SWO at up to 62MBits/sec.
+It also supports Manchester encoded SWO at up to 48Mbps.
+The advantage of Manch encoding is that there's no speed matching needed to use it, and it should continue to work correctly even if the target clock speed changes (e.g. when it goes into a low power mode).
+This is a good thing, and is the way we normally use SWO.

 Configuring the Target
 ======================

 Generally speaking, you will need to configure the target device to output SWD or parallel data.
 You can either do that through program code, or through magic incantations in gdb.
-The gdb approach is more flexible and the program code version is grandfathered.
-It's in the support directory if you want it...but I would advice you take the gdb script and turn it into code manually, that is maintained and the code in the support directory will eventually rust...only use it for guidance.
+The gdb approach flexible but a bit clunky. @novakov has created the libtrace repository which includes all the code needed to configure your target directly via progam code if you prefer to set things up that way.

-In the support directory you will find a script `gdbtrace.init` which contains a set of setup macros for the SWO functionality.
+If you want to go via gdb then in the support directory you will find a script `gdbtrace.init` which contains a set of setup macros for the SWO functionality.
 Full details of how to set up these various registers are available from [Arm](https://static.docs.arm.com/ddi0403/e/DDI0403E_B_armv7m_arm.pdf) and you've got various options for the type of output generated, its frequency and it's content.